TranscodeSF/classwork/README.md

 #Flash Cards
 Run flash cards on your computer to practice Python.
 First download [flashcards.py](https://github.com/TranscodeSF/classwork/blob/master/flashcards.py) to your computer.

-Then navigate to the directory the file is in on your computer and run:
+At your terminal, navigate to the directory the file is in and run:
 `python flashcards.py`